parodos-dev/parodos/parodos-model-api/README.md

 At present the Parodos Workflow engine wraps the Easy Flows project (https://github.com/j-easy/easy-flows).
 Future releases of Parodos may provide options to leverage other Workflow engines.
 For this first version of Parodos, easy-flows provides all the necessary functionality.

-With this structure a developer can use the base type of Workflow and WorkflowTask to create any Workflow they wish.
+The following is a brief overview of the object model.

-However, Parodos has provided some structure around WorkflowTask to help developers create Workflows that are specific to the IDP space and can be consumed by the Parodos UI (Backstage plugins found in https://github.com/janus-idp/backstage-plugins)
+## Object Overview

-## Parodos WorkflowTask
+### Parodos WorkflowTask

+WorkflowTask objects do work (as defined in the execute method) and are placed in a Workflow object where they will be executed when the Workflow itself is executed.
 Parodos provides to structure around the types of tasks with some abstract implementations.
+These are useful implementations for an IDP.

 ** BaseAssessmentTask ** - these WorkflowTasks accepts a collection of inputs, and returns WorkflowOptions based on custom logic that can be defined in the task.
-These are foundation of Workflows that help developers (and other team members) determine what Workflows they can run for their use case.
+These tasks are intended to be used in Workflows to help developers (and other team members) determine what Workflows they can run for their use case.
 For example, an assessment might review code looking for a pipeline definition or the presence of a certain 3rd party service - both of which would imply different workflows.

-** BaseWorkFlowTask ** - these WorkflowTasks are intended to call downstream systems that iniate automation.
-The class can optionally contain a WorkflowChecker workflow.
-This is a Workflow that contains one or more WorkFlowCheckerTask
+** BaseWorkFlowTask ** - these WorkflowTasks are intended to call downstream systems that initiate automation.
+The class can optionally can reference a WorkflowChecker workflow

-** WorkFlowCheckerTask ** - WorkflowTasks that check the status of manual processes triggered by other Workflows.
+** WorkFlowCheckerTask ** - Checks the status of manual processes triggered by other Workflows.
 WorkFlowCheckerTasks can be long running when place into a WorkFlow when the definition of the Workflow its contained inside is of type WorkFlowCheckerDefinition (the workflow-service provides scheduling for these tasks) and its outcomes

 ### Workflow Definitions and Options